RebeccaLSmith/MICD/README.md

-#### *Dedicated to my dad, Michael Otto Fredenburg, USMC 1948-2022*
+#### Dedicated to my dad, Michael Otto Fredenburg, USMC 1948-2022

 Presented at AWS re:Invent Builders Fair 2023.

 # The MICD Device

 A Multi-Impairment Communication Device

 The MICD device eases communication for people who have difficulty communicating using messages sent from a Stream Deck user to a mobile phone and web application.

-I originally created this using a basic 3D printed button box for my dad pictured below.
+I originally created this using a basic 3D printed button box (pictured below) for my dad, Michael, who faced multiple communication difficulties caused by Agent Orange while serving in Vietnam.

+To communicate with my mom, his caretaker Teresa, a button was pressed and a buzzer sounded.
+As I visited my parents one day, it broke my heart to see my mom run up the stairs, fearing the worst, every time the buzzer on her hip would sound.

+Michael was blind in his left eye with limited vision on the right, deaf in his left ear with limited hearing on the right.
+Michael was also paralyzed on the left side of his face, including his vocal cords.
+Swallowing was very difficult, causing him to choke often.

+I searched for a better solution; at the time, there wasn’t one.
+After gathering the needs of my parents, I created the MICD device to enable Michael to send messages to Teresa’s phone at the touch of a button!
+He was able to see the brightly colored buttons; keeping it simple made it easy for him to use, especially since Michael really needed to communicate his basic life needs.

+Teresa was able to garden in her backyard, keeping her phone handy to read messages as they came in: “I’m Hungry”, “I’m Thirsty”, and “I Love You” were some of the messages he was able to send before he passed away on June 29, 2022.

 ![MICD Button Box](Resources/Architecture/MICD_button_box.png)

-v2 has been upgraded the the Stream Deck:
+v2 has been upgraded to the StreamDeck:

 ![Stream Deck](Resources/instructions/streamdeck.png)